-Project staffing is a full-fledged modality of the new foundations for managing the most talented individuals.
-This process is described in our page "Project staffing, tools and methods".
+Project staffing represents a significant aspect of the fresh frameworks for managing highly skilled individuals.
+This procedure is discussed in detail on our page "Project staffing, tools and methods."

 Do you want to improve the construction of your training plans?
 Here are some tips: Optimize your training plan.